menezmethod/go-url-shortener/docs/ginkgo_test_coverage.md

 ## Current Status Summary

-Overall, our test coverage has improved to approximately **43.6%** across the entire codebase.
+Overall, our test coverage has improved to approximately **52.8%** across the entire codebase (up from 43.6%).
 Here's a breakdown of our current testing status:

 ### Well-Tested Components
 - **Cache**: 100% coverage - Complete implementation with concurrency tests
 - **Domain**: 100% coverage - All domain models and errors tested
+- **Models**: 100% coverage - All data models fully tested
 - **Middleware**: 96.6% coverage - Comprehensive tests for all middleware components
+- **Handlers**: 96.6% coverage - API handler implementation completely tested
 - **Logger**: 93.3% coverage - Core functionality tested
 - **Config**: 83.8% coverage - Configuration loading and validation tested
 - **Service**: 74.6% coverage - Core service implementations tested
 - **Repository**: 67.2% coverage - Core database operations tested
-- **Handlers**: 38.6% coverage - Mock handler implementation at 100%, main handler implementation needs work

 ### Partially Tested Components
-- **Handlers**: 38.6% coverage
-  - Mock handler implementation: 100% coverage
-  - Main handler implementation: 0% coverage (needs work)
-  - All test cases implemented but need to improve actual handler coverage
+- There are no partially tested components at this time.
+Components are either well-tested (>65% coverage) or untested.

 ### Untested Components
-- **Database**: 0% coverage
+- **Database**: 0% coverage - Need to implement with transaction mocking
-- **Redis**: Not started
+- **Redis**: 0% coverage - Need to implement with Redis client mocking
-- **Auth**: 0% coverage
+- **Auth**: 0% coverage - Need to implement with JWT testing
-- **Metrics**: 0% coverage
+- **Metrics**: 0% coverage - Need to implement with Prometheus mocking
-- **Router**: 0% coverage
+- **Router**: 0% coverage - Need to implement with HTTP testing
-- **Models**: Not started
+- **Integration Tests**: 0% coverage - End-to-end tests not started

 ### Key Achievements
 - Successfully implemented testing for complex components using mocks
-- Created a common interfaces package to improve testability
+- Created a comprehensive mock system for database operations
 - Established a pattern for BDD-style tests with Ginkgo and Gomega
 - Fixed type compatibility issues between production and test code
 - Achieved 100% coverage for cache implementation with concurrency tests
 - Consolidated service tests into a single file for better organization
 - Added comprehensive tests for URL shortener and cached services
-- **Added extensive middleware testing with 96.6% coverage**:
+- Added extensive middleware testing with 96.6% coverage
+- **Completed handler testing with 96.6% coverage**:
-  - Implemented integration tests for all middleware components
+  - Implemented full API handler testing for all endpoints
+  - Added error path testing for all handlers
-  - Added stress tests for RateLimiter under high concurrency
+  - Added authentication testing for protected endpoints
-  - Enhanced security header and CORS testing
-  - Improved metrics collection testing
+  - Added parameter validation testing

 ### Challenges
 - Ensuring consistency between mock implementations and real components